December-ways 1864 | Dawn to Noon | Cupola

 1:12

 The listener is at their desk.
-Their pen crossing the paper.
-The fields will soon lie fallow again.
+Their pen is crossing the paper.
+The yellow fields will soon lie fallow again.

 1:34

-Night comes with dark flocks of hawks of many kinds—Northern Harriers, Cooper’s Hawks, Broad-winged Hawks, Marsh Hawks, Nighthawks—spiraling their return to the high trees.
+Night comes on with dark flocks of hawks—Northern Harriers, Cooper’s Hawks, Broad-winged Hawks, Marsh Hawks, Nighthawks—spiraling their return to the high trees.

 September-soundways | Fall Morning | The Swell of the Migration